ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-dongle.md

 now listening on channel 11
 ```

 Leave the Dongle connected and `cargo xtask serial-term` running.
 Now we'll switch back to the Development Kit.
-Note that if you power cycle or reset the dongle, it goes back to its default channel of 20.
+Note that if you remove and re-insert the dongle, it goes back to its default channel of 20.